Home » Posts tagged 'childminding closing gaps'

 Your job as a childminder is to find ways to establish what a child’s ‘weaknesses’ are, and then plan your curriculum to help the child in the area that he is missing or behind.

 A key example is talking.
 Some children arrive at your setting speaking really well with great vocabularies because they are exposed to lots of words and their parents read loads of books to them at home.
 Research has shown time and again that this gives them a massive advantage in school and in life.
 Other children come from much less fortunate backgrounds where they are not read to so much at home and know far fewer words.
-If you identify talking and vocabulary for example, as a child’s weakness, then your job as his childminder is to find ways to enhance it.
+If you identify talking and vocabulary for example, as a child’s weakness, then your job as their childminder is to find ways to enhance it.
 In other words, you should make sure to plan a curriculum where you read a lot more and talk a lot more to children whose parents do not read to them at home.

 The same rule applies right across the areas of learning and development and would also apply to the characteristics of effective learning.